 There’s no full list of public authorities that are covered by the FOI Act but the law does seek to detail the broad categories of authorities that are covered.
 Schedule 1 of the Act details authorities that are covered by the Act.
 The bodies that are covered by the Act can be altered by government ministers, but a general list of the main authorities that are covered is below.

-The following types of bodies are considered to be public authorities under the Act:
+The following types of bodies are considered to be public authorities under the Freedom of Information Act:

 - Government departments